hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

     opening a new connection.
 (Non-AXFR session traffic can also use an open connection.)"

-For AXoT this requirement is restated: AXoT clients SHOULD re-use an existing open XoT connection when starting any new AXoT session to the same primary, and for issuing SOA queries, instead of opening a new connection.
+For AXoT this requirement is updated: AXoT clients SHOULD re-use an existing open XoT connection when starting any new AXoT session to the same primary, and for issuing SOA queries, instead of opening a new connection.
 The number of XoT connections between a secondary and primary SHOULD be minimized.